medic/cht-core/scripts/docker-helper/readme.md

 127.0.0.1   127-0-0-1.my.local-ip.co
 ```

 _**NOTE**_ - You need connectivity on the initial boot of the VM to connect to `staging.dev.medicmobile.org` to download the base version of the CHT.
-Subsequent boots do not require connectivity.
+Subsequent boots do not require connectivity as long as you do not run `destroy`.

 ### Port conflicts